clojure-emacs/cider-nrepl/README.md

 ```

 [build.sh](build.sh) cleans, runs source-deps with the right
-parameters, runs the tests and then runs the provided lein target.
+parameters, and then runs the provided lein target.

 ## Hall of Fame